 This reading is co-hosted by Book Ya Ya.
 Tickets are $10.
 Please click here to purchase your ticket on Book Ya Ya.
 After registering, check the promotions/spam folder of your email inbox for an invitation from Book Ya Ya to our event.
 After you accept the invitation, you’ll be directed to the Zoom link.
 Please email [email protected] with any questions.

 If you cannot pay $10 for a ticket or are a current student or member of HVWC, you many register below for a free ticket.
 The Zoom link will be emailed after registration.
 (Please check spam / promotions folder for this email and email [email protected] with any questions.)
-You may give a donation while registering for a free ticket.
+Additional donations given at checkout are encouraged & greatly appreciated.

 What Are You Going Through (Riverhead Books, 2020) is a national bestseller, a New York Times Critics’ Top Book of 2020, one of People Magazine’s Top 10 Books of 2020, a Best Book of 2020: O,The Oprah Magazine, Kirkus Reviews, Times Literary Supplement, The Guardian, and NPR